Dangers

 Nature

-Plants- With an abndance of cacti, agave, and shrub oak it is important to stay aware, tread lightly, and become familiar with the vegetation.
+Plants- With an abundance of cacti, agave, and scrub oak it’s important to stay aware, tread lightly, and become familiar with the vegetation.

 Protective layers and a set of tweezers will certainly come in handy.